mitjafelicijan/redis-marshal/README.md

 - [ ] Bitmaps and HyperLogLogs

+### Software characteristics

+- Written in Python2.7 (Python3.x fails on JSON serialiation - working on it).
+- All dependencies are included with source (no pip or virtualenv needed).
+- Works with Docker and docker-compose.
+- No autentication implemented (use Nginx or Caddy as a reverse proxy and add Basic-Auth).

 ### TODO

 - [ ] when usign * for query check num_keys and if larger that 500 alert user or even disable query